the-one-true-tony/js_study/README.md

 ## Function, methods and constructor calls

-Functions are just functions

-## Methods are object properties that happen to be functions
+Functions are just functions.
+Methods are object properties that happen to be functions

 Constructors are functions that become new objects (think classes).
-Constructors can be utilized by calling a new instance of it
+Constructors can be utilized by calling a new instance of it.

 ## High order functions